Economics (ECO)

 ECO 2315.
 Principles of Macroeconomics.

 This course provides an introduction to the macroeconomics of a modern industrial society.
-Emphasis is placed on the analysis of national income, economic stability, fiscal policy, money and banking, economic growth, and international trade.
-Prerequisites: [AG 2383 or ECO 2314 either with a grade of "D" or better] and [MATH 1315 or MATH 1319 or MATH 1329 or MATH 2331 or MATH 2417 or MATH 2471 any with a grade of "D" or better or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600 or better].
+Topics include measurement of national income, unemployment, and inflation, as well as the analysis of business cycles and long-run economic growth.
+Students examine the roles of fiscal policy, monetary policy, and financial institutions in promoting economic stability.
+Additional topics include money and banking, aggregate demand and aggregate supply, and the impact of international trade on economic performance.
+Emphasis is placed on using economic models and data to analyze macroeconomic conditions, evaluate policy decisions, and interpret changes in the overall economy.
+Prerequisite: [AG 2383 or ECO 2314 either with a grade of "D" or better] and [MATH 1315 or MATH 1319 or MATH 1329 or MATH 2417 or MATH 2471 any with a grade of "D" or better or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600 or better].

 Grade Mode: Standard Letter